The Computer Science Program

 Prerequisites: Specified by Instructor.
-Lecture or seminar class dealing with a topic accessible after completing CPSC 230.
-Most recently this has included topics such as Data Science, and Computational Linguistics.
+Lecture or seminar class.
+Most recently this has included topics such as Information Visualization and Computational Linguistics.
 May be repeated for credit with a change in topic.

 391 – Special Projects in Computer Science (1-4)

-Prerequisite: CPSC 230 or higher.
+Prerequisite: Permission of Instructor.
 Intensive individual investigation of significant research problem under the direction of a faculty member.
 GPA and course prerequisites apply.

 401 – Organization of Programming Languages (3)

-Prerequisites: CPSC 305 and 330.
+Prerequisites: CPSC 305 and 340.
 This course examines the abstractions above the hardware that make a computer usable to both programmers and users.
-These abstractions include concurrent programming, virtual addressing, transactions, and virtualization.
-Many of these abstractions are useful not just for operating system kernel development but for development of any large scale programming project.
-Students apply these concepts by working with a real operating system kernel.
+These abstractions include processes, context switching, concurrent programming, semaphores, virtual addressing, transactions, access control, and virtualization.
+Many of these abstractions are the foundation for operating systems kernel development.
+The abstractions are also applicable to any large-scale programming project.
 Programming intensive.

 414 – Network Principles and Applications (3)

-Prerequisite: CPSC 125 or MATH 201; and CPSC 330.
+Prerequisite: CPSC 220 and 225.
 This course provides an introduction to the basic principles of networking.
 Topics covered in the course include: network topologies, protocols, the OSI Model, methods of data transmission, error detection and correction, TCP/IP, network security and other topics as time permits.
 This course is theoretical and concept-oriented rather than consisting of the details of specific network packages.

 415 – Artificial Intelligence (3)